 and watch out for pitfalls that trip up taxpayers every year.

-Some tax preparation businesses are open for only a few months every year, and it can be hard to track the preparer down if you run into problems with your return.
+Some tax preparation companies are open for only a few months every year, and it can be hard to track the preparer down if you run into problems with your return.
+Each year, consumers file complaints with BBB about delays in getting refunds.
 Some tax preparation offices shut down abruptly, prompting complaints.

 Not all tax preparers are created equal, so it’s important to check a preparer’s qualifications.
 Ask what will happen if the Internal Revenue Service rejects or challenges your return.

 Some tax preparers may offer to give you a check or debit card rather than wait for the IRS to mail your refund.
 BBB advises consumers that these are loans – and they could be costly ones.
 Some are very similar to payday loans and carry interest rates from 50 to 500 percent.
 Some have hidden administrative fees.
 If a preparer makes a mistake in calculating your refund, borrowers may have to pay fines and fees, too.

 In most cases, tax refund anticipation loans give consumers their refund no more than a few days faster than the IRS, which can deposit refunds in the bank in as few as 10 days.

 recently issued warnings about online schemes that can steal taxpayers’ identities.
 Scam emails may say that there’s an issue with a refund, that the taxpayer is being audited or that there’s a delay in processing the tax return.
 Links in the emails usually go to a scammer’s website, which asks victims to enter Social Security numbers, bank account or credit card information.
 The site may automatically install viruses or other malicious software on victims’ computers.